Project Description

 Jewish Community Center Garden

-• Storage shed and greenhouse combo for tool storage and planting starts for the garden
+• Storage shed and greenhouse for tool storage and planting starts

 • Free seed and cookbook library